stephenh/ts-proto/README.markdown

   This is also useful if you want "only types".

-- With `--ts_proto_opt=outputClientImpl=false`, the client implementations, i.e. `FooServiceClientImpl`, that implement the client-side (currently Twirp-only) RPC interfaces will not be output.
+- With `--ts_proto_opt=outputClientImpl=false`, the client implementations, i.e. `FooServiceClientImpl`, that implement the client-side (in Twirp, see next option for `grpc-web`) RPC interfaces will not be output.

+- With `--ts_proto_opt=outputClientImpl=grpc-web`, the client implementations, i.e. `FooServiceClientImpl`, will use the [@improbable-eng/grpc-web](https://github.com/improbable-eng/grpc-web) library at runtime to send grpc messages to a grpc-web backend.

+ (Note that this only uses the grpc-web runtime, you don't need to use any of their generated code, i.e. the ts-proto output replaces their `ts-protoc-gen` output.)

 - With `--ts_proto_opt=returnObservable=true`, the return type of service methods will be `Observable<T>` instead of `Promise<T>`.